 Robert received an MBA from the Florida Institute of Technology (FIT) and BS in Business Administration from Regis University.
-Robert is a 20-year veteran serving in both the United States Marines & US Airforce.
-Robert has for the past 16 years working as a Senior Contracts Specialist, procuring major weapon systems, and engineering services for the Navy.
+Robert is a retired 20-year veteran serving in both the United States Marine Corps & US Airforce.
+Robert also retired from the Department of the Navy after 19 years working as a Senior Contracts Specialist, procuring major weapon systems, and engineering services for the Navy in June 2021.

-Robert has been in the Missions field and leading various ministries for 34 years.
-He led outreach activities on Tustin Maine Corps Air Station.
-Supported overseas pastors during his numerous monthly visits to the Philippines.
-Supported Lead Chaplain’s on the USS New Orleans and USS Peleliu this included Preaching & Evangelism activities.
-Robert over a 3-year period led an Evangelistic Ministry which consisted of Cross Walking a 12’ Cross all over St. Mary’s County and Washington D.C.
+Robert has been in the Missions field and leading various ministries for 36 years.
+He led outreach activities on Tustin Maine Corps Air Station, supporting overseas pastors during his numerous West PAC deployments to the Philippines.
+Lead evangelist activities on the USS New Orleans and USS Peleliu.
+Robert over a 1-year period led an Evangelistic Ministry which consisted of Cross Walking a 12’ Cross all over St. Mary’s County and Washington D.C.

-As one of the Founders of the Mission, he has implemented a 13-week Bible foundations course required by all volunteers at the Mission.
-For the last 1.5 years, Robert has led The Mission’s church, which is mainly made up of local homeless and the working poor of St. Mary’s County.
+Robert is one of the founders of the Mission, and currently has been pastoring the Mission church for the last 4 years, which mainly make up of local homeless and the working poor of St. Mary’s County.

-When Robert isn’t ministering at the Mission or working he’s home with his wife Melinda and their dog.
+When Robert isn’t ministering at the Mission, he’s home with his wife Melinda of the last 35 years and their dog Max.